rewgs/dapm/README.md

 # distro-agnostic package manager

-A simple wrapper for various Linux distros' package managers.
+A simple wrapper for various Linux distros' package managers, written in pure Bash.

 At the moment, only supports Debian-based distros (`apt`) and Arch-based distros (`pacman`).